furgerf/pyjass/notes.md

 - Training with with playing the best card seems to be better
   - This seems to be true for training on bad data but probably not for better data!
 - So far, encodings 3 and 4 seem to perform similarly
-- Training interval has an impact on learning performance
+- Training interval has an impact on learning performance - sometimes(?)
+- Changing model parameters on a trained model doesn't seem to work (no change when modifying learning\_rate\_init and max\_iter) but change when when modifying batch\_size!)

 # To try
-- How do methods compare against better baseline?
-- Is training more effective against better-than-random player?
-  -> Would make sense, since we're interested in the good decisions
 - Cost?
 Encoding?
 Model parameters?
 Models?
 - How much data is needed/useful for MLP?
 - Encodings 3, 4 -> ?